 The School has entered into an agreement with Academica Dade, LLC (f/k/a Academica, Corp.), a professional Charter School management company, to provide management and administrative services to the School.
 In providing management services to the School, officers of the management company may not serve as members of the Board of Directors of a school.
-The contract calls for a fee of \$450 per student per year and expires on the same expiration date of the Charter.
-During the year ended June 30, 2006, the School incurred \$42,413, in management fees, of which no amounts were due to the management company at year end.
+The contract calls for a fee of \$450 per student per year and is renewable annually.
+During the year ended June 30, 2006, the School incurred \$337,275, in management fees, of which approximately \$145,000 were due to the management company at year end and are included in accounts payable.